 Following the Ibiza-scandal (2019), (men's football) World Cup in Russia in 2018, and 100 years after the seismic Russian Revolution (2017), what influences can we find from the Soviet Union and Russia in contemporary Vienna?
 This walk goes beyond the cliches and headlines to look at the Russians who live in our city now (including Chechens, Orthodox Jews and people employed in the creative sector, from dance to opera).

 What sort of dialogue existed between Red Vienna and Moscow, in those years after the collapse of the Romanov and Habsburg dynasties?
 We'll explore socialist housing and propaganda projects that seem to take inspiration from the East.

-The Red Army made a large contribution and sacrifice in liberating Europe during the second world war.
+The Red Army made a huge contribution and sacrifice in liberating Europe during the second world war.
 What was life like during the Soviet occupation of north Vienna, in the post-war years?
 Why did the USSR leave Austria 40 years before pulling out of Germany?

 No registration possible – just be there on time

 Walk leaders: Yulia Belinskaya (Wien/St Petersburg) & Eugene Quinn (Wien/London)